 Note: ** p < 0.05, respectively.

 Additionally, the Average Treatment Effect on the Treated (ATT) indicates an even greater mean increase of 9.625 Kg per hectare in crop yields for farmers who actively adopt adaptation strategies.
 This suggests that these strategies are particularly beneficial for those who implement them.
 This finding aligns with the research of Adego et al. [65] and Bedeke et al. [92], demonstrating that farmers who adopt adaptation strategies achieve higher crop yields than those who do not.
 Regarding farm income, the ATE shows a mean increase of ZAR 1893 per hectare, reflecting a significant improvement in income for farmers who implement these strategies compared to non-adopters.
 In contrast, the ATT reveals a much higher mean increase of ZAR 2652 per hectare among farmers who adopt adaptation strategies, highlighting the substantial impact of these strategies on enhancing income for those who implement them.
-This finding is consistent with Dhakal et al. [83], who indicates that adaptation decisions made by farmers in response to climate change lead to higher crop revenues for small-scale farmers than those who do not adapt.
+This finding is consistent with Dhakal et al. [83], who indicate that adaptation decisions made by farmers in response to climate change lead to higher crop revenues for small-scale farmers than those who do not adapt.

 These results highlight the importance of adopting adaptation strategies in improving smallholder farmers’ crop yields and farm income.
 The higher mean values for the ATE and ATT, regarding crop yields and income, indicate that implementing adaptation strategies leads to significant improvements, particularly for those actively engaging with these strategies.
-However, the observed differences between the ATE and ATT suggest that, while adaptation strategies have a positive overall impact, their effectiveness may vary among small-scale farmers.
+However, the observed differences between the ATE and ATT suggest that while adaptation strategies have a positive overall impact, their effectiveness may vary among small-scale farmers.
 Factors contributing to this variation include the strategies implemented, the specific conditions of individual farms, farmers’ experience, the degree of implementation, and adherence to the strategies.
 Thus, these findings emphasize the need to promote and support effective adaptation strategies among small-scale farmers to enhance their resilience and economic sustainability.

 4.8.
 Significant Implications for Food Security from the Adopted Coping Strategies by Smallholder Crop Farmers to Mitigate Climate Change